Back

 Smoking

-The repeated facial expression associated with smoking leads to the development of frown lines around the mouth.
-Smoking also participates in making glabellar rhytids and other types of wrinkles and fine lines worse because it constricts blood vessels, which means less oxygen and nutrients reaching the face.
+The pursing motion that comes with smoking leads to lines around the mouth.
+Smoking also worsens frown lines and other wrinkles because it narrows the blood vessels, so less oxygen and fewer nutrients reach the face.
 (6, 7)

 Frown lines deepening across four stages between the eyebrows on the same face